Q: What size wakeboard should I ride?

 Q: Can I wakesurf behind any boat?

 A: NO!!!
-Wakesurfing should only be done behind inboard boats.
-On direct drive and v-drive inboard boats, the prop is located underneath the boat making it virtually impossible for the rider to come in contact with.
-Boats with outboard or inboard/outboard engines have the propeller located at the transom of the boat.
+Wakesurfing should only be done behind inboard boats or the newer sterndrives with forward facing props.
+On direct drive, v-drive inboard boats and forward facing prop sterndrives, the prop is located underneath the boat making it virtually impossible for the rider to come in contact with.
+Boats with outboard or traditional inboard/outboard engines have the propeller located at the transom of the boat.
 Despite what you may find on the “internet”, this puts the rider in close proximity and risks coming in contact with the prop which will cause serious injury and possibly death.